isomerpages/sla-geoworks/_programmes/Geo Connect Asia/Geo Connect Asia 2025.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/DSC00380.jpg">
 </div>
-<p>Digital Underground Connect 2025 commenced with an Opening Remarks by
+<p>Digital Underground Connect 2025 commenced with an Opening Remarks by <strong>Mr Sin Lye Chong</strong>,
-Mr Sin Lye Chong, Assistant Chief Executive, Geospatial &amp; Engagement &amp; Chief Sustainability Officer of SLA.
+Assistant Chief Executive, Geospatial &amp; Engagement &amp; Chief Sustainability Officer of SLA.
 More than 20 experts came together across four dynamic panels to explore the untapped potential of Singapore’s subsurface.
 The conversations underscored a clear vision: building a smarter, safer, and more sustainable city starts with understanding what’s underground.
 <br>
 <br>Strong public-private partnerships and reliable underground data are key
 to shaping an accurate digital twin of our underground spaces.
 By breaking